Bamberg witch trials: Outbreak

 The Bamberg witch trials of 1626-1631 were initiated by the Reform Catholic and Counter-Reformation Catholic Prince Bishop Johann Georg Fuchs von Dornheim, Prince Bishop of Bamberg in 1623–1633.
 The territory was close to the Catholic-Protestant religious border, and the goal of the new Prince Bishop was to create a "Godly state" in accordance with the ideals of the Counter-Reformation, and to make the population obedient, devout and conformally Catholic.
-The Prince-Bishop was aided in this religious cleansing by his assisting Bishop, the theologian Friedrich Förner, whose theological work The Splendind Armour of God was recommended in the sermons of the Bamberg churches and who portrayed the souls of humanity caught in the struggle between Good and Evil; Förner believed that Bamberg was not religiously pure, and that the public trusted folk healers such as "cunning women and litte women-witches" more than the church.
+The Prince-Bishop was aided in this religious cleansing by his assisting Bishop, the theologian Friedrich Förner, whose theological work Panoplia Armaturae Dei was recommended in the sermons of Bamberg's churches.
+Förner portrayed the souls of humanity caught in the struggle between Good and Evil; he believed that Bamberg was not religiously pure, and that the public trusted folk healers such as "cunning women and little women-witches" more than the church.

 The exact cause of the witch trials of 1626-1631 is not entirely clear due to incomplete documentation.
 In May 1626, frost destroyed the harvest in the entire region.
 Johann Langhans, Mayor of Zeil outside of Bamberg (who would himself later be executed), noted in his diary:

 "the 27th of May [1626], the grapevines all over Franconia, in both Bishoprics [of] Bamberg and Würzburg, were destroyed by frost, as well as the dear corn, which had faded already... everywhere around Zeil, everything was destroyed by frost, which had never happened in people's memory, and caused substantial princes to rise...Whereupon an intense pleading and begging started among the common rabble [asking], why the authorities went on tolerating that the sorcerers and witches are damaging even the crops.
 Therefore, His Princely Highness [Johann Georg II] was alerted to punish such evil, and therefore the witch persecutions started this year."

 Maria Anna Junius, a nun in a convent in Bamberg (whose father, Johannes Junius, would later be executed himself for witchcraft), wrote in her chronicle that: "a loud cry went up in the city...people where frighetened to death as they awoke to find that an unnatural night frost had killed off all the fruit trees, rendered the ground as hard as stone and put pain to the grain harvest.
 Our Prince [the Prince Bishop] was furious".

 Citizens started to send petitions to the authorities demanding to know why witches and wizards had caused the frost, and the Prince Bishop issued an investigation.
-A local woman named Katharina Merckhlerin was arrested, and in November 1626 she confessed to having caused the frost by use of witchcraft.
+A local woman named Katharina Merckhlerin was arrested; in November 1626 she confessed to having caused the frost by use of witchcraft.